Home

 Software Specification

-The software comprises a series of dedicated multi-page spreadsheets which are run under Microsoft 2000 or 2003 for Windows 2000/XP based IBM compatible PC’s.
+The software comprises a series of dedicated multi-page spreadsheets which are run under Microsoft Excel 2000 or newer.

 A 30 day e-mail and fax support service is provided.